Skip to main content

 Participant Profile and Eligibility Criteria

-The program enrolls up to 28 mid-career professionals from all regions of the world and will have a geographically representative and gender-balanced mix of participants from the public and private sectors and civil society.
+The program enrolls mid-career professionals from all regions of the world and has a geographically representative and gender-balanced mix of participants from the public and private sectors and civil society.

-As an Executive Program, we are looking for participants with the following qualifications:
+As an Executive Program the participants have the following background and qualifications:

 • specific experience from having managed or contributed to political processes of relevance to health at regional or global level.